gregrafferty/image-meta/README.md

-# Image Frontmatter Generator
+# Image Meta
-Generate frontmatter for markdown from JSON
+Get EXIF and IPTC data from images